 By Yashaswini Swamynathan

-The S&P is on track to gain 5.7 percent and the Dow 4.7 percent for the quarter ending Friday, their biggest first-quarter gains in four years.
+The S&P is on track to gain 5.8 percent and the Dow 4.9 percent for the first quarter ending Friday, their biggest quarterly gains since 2013.

-Investors are looking to the upcoming earnings season to justify lofty valuations on Wall Street.
+As stocks continue to rise, investors are looking to the first-quarter earnings season to justify Wall Street’s lofty valuations.

-First-quarter earnings for S&P 500 companies are expected to rise 10.1 percent, according to Thomson Reuters I/B/E/S. The index is trading at about 18 times earnings estimates for the next 12 months against its long-term average of 15.
+The S&P is trading at about 18 times earnings estimates for the next 12 months against its long-term average of 15, according to Thomson Reuters data.

-FMC Corp (N:FMC) were the biggest gainers on the S&P, up 13.5 percent after the company agreed to buy DuPont’s (N:DD) crop protection business and sell its health and nutrition unit to DuPont.
-DuPont’s shares were down about 1 percent
+Shares of FMC Corp (N:FMC) were the biggest gainers on the S&P, up 14.7 percent after the company agreed to buy DuPont’s (N:DD) crop protection business and sell its health and nutrition unit to DuPont.
+DuPont’s shares were down 0.6 percent